UTSCC09/project-thereactors-1/readme.md

 **Task:** Any additional comment you want to share with the course staff?

+- For testing purposes as a single user, using a normal browser window and an incognito one should enable the tester to sign in as two different users in order to test the virtual room features.
-Darkmode is implemented for this site for easy viewing and good cinematic experience when watching videos.
+- Darkmode is implemented for this site for easy viewing and good cinematic experience when watching videos.